FOODS HIGH IN ASCORBIC ACID (VITAMIN C)

 A 2004 review of short-term, randomized controlled trials published by the Cochrane Collaboration, a highly respected nonprofit organization, found that taking vitamin C does not prevent upper respiratory infections such as the common cold.

-A meta-analysis of three small trials in older adults published in the August 28, 1999, British Medical Journal found no beneficial effect of vitamin C on decreasing mortality.
+A meta-analysis of three small trials in older adults published in the Aug.
+28, 1999, issue of British Medical Journal found no beneficial effect of vitamin C on decreasing mortality.

 The Medical Letter editors caution that high doses of vitamin C — more than 1,000 mg — are poorly absorbed, cause diarrhea and could increase the risk of kidney stones in people prone to developing them.